jade211/ARrangeIt/docs/proposal/proposal.md

 ### Programming language(s)

-> - Kotlin/Java for the Android app development.
+> - Java for the Android app development.
 > - XML for designing user interface layouts in Android Studio
 > - C# for developing the AR experience in Unity (optional depending on time constraints).